 - They immediately leave your site.
 This makes the ad platform think that you either have a poor user experience or the ad was irrelevant.

-- If you’re using AdWords, they’ll start penalizing your campaign if this keeps happening.
+- If you’re using Ads, they’ll start penalizing your campaign if this keeps happening.
 Your cost per click will go up and you’ll become less visible against your competitors.